microsoft/rushstack.io-website/pages/api/api-extractor-model.excerpt.md

 |  [text](./api-extractor-model.excerpt.text.md) |  | <code>string</code> |  |
 |  [tokenRange](./api-extractor-model.excerpt.tokenrange.md) |  | <code>Readonly&lt;IExcerptTokenRange&gt;</code> |  |
 |  [tokens](./api-extractor-model.excerpt.tokens.md) |  | <code>ReadonlyArray&lt;ExcerptToken&gt;</code> |  |

-## Remarks

-The main excerpt is parsed into an array of tokens, and the main excerpt's token range will span all of these tokens.
-The declaration may also have have "captured" excerpts, which are other subranges of tokens.
-For example, if the main excerpt is a function declaration, it will also have a captured excerpt corresponding to the return type of the function.

-An excerpt may be empty (i.e. a token range containing zero tokens).
-For example, if a function's return value is not explicitly declared, then the returnTypeExcerpt will be empty.
-By contrast, a class constructor cannot have a return value, so ApiConstructor has no returnTypeExcerpt property at all.